WHERE IS YOUR HOME?

 You are already home.

-The man in the street pushed his home in a cart.
+The man in the street carried his home on four wheels.

-Most of us push ours in quieter ways.
+Most of us carry ours in quieter ways.

-And in the end, every soul arrives at the place it truly calls home.
+But every soul is moving toward the place it truly calls home.

 In Jesus’ name, Amen.